Privacy

 3.3 We will collect and process the following data automatically from your visit to Our Website:

-3.4 In some circumstances, we may obtain Personal Data about you from third parties, such as regulatory bodies.
-In some cases, this data may be available on publicly available registers – e.g. the GMC register.
+3.4 In some circumstances, We may obtain Personal Data about you from third parties, such as regulatory bodies.
+In some cases, this data may be available on publicly available registers — for example the GMC register.

 4. Cookies

-4.3 Further information of the cookies We use and how they work is available in Our Cookie Policy.
+4.3 Further information about the cookies We use and how they work is available in Our Cookie Policy at www.healthxchange.com/cookies.

 5. Third party links